 Help your children to identify bullying and communicate openly.
 Encourage your child to speak up if they are being bullied or if they know someone who is.
 Anyone can be a target.

 Canada is home to some of the best research-based engineering universities in the world.
-And, no matter which public university you go to, you will get some of the best education in the world.
-You’ll also receive a widely recognized degree that many countries around the world accept.
+And, no matter which public university you attend, you will get some of the best education in the world.
+You’ll also receive a widely recognized degree that many countries accept.
 Some Canadian universities, however, are known for giving students more in-depth access to their field of study.
 Below, are some of the top universities in Canada for engineering students.

 The University of Waterloo (UWaterloo), located in Kitchener-Waterloo, is considered the top university in Canada for engineering.
 It is internationally recognized for its one-of-a-kind engineering faculty.
 While it might not be the first university that comes to mind when talking about Canada’s top university, UWaterloo has many reasons that make it the best university for engineering students.

-UWaterloo has the best co-op program in North America.
-Its co-op program gives UWaterloo students the upper hand when they enter the workplace.
-That is because Waterloo’s co-op program allows students to get work experience while they are still in university.
+UWaterloo has the best co-op program in North America and give students the upper hand when they enter the workplace.
+That is because Waterloo’s co-op program allows students to get work experience while still in university.
 As a bonus, they also earn money during their co-op, which can help to pay off their tuition fees.

 While no university guarantees students a co-op placement, UWaterloo students generally have no trouble finding placements in the workplace.
 This is a great achievement, considering that UWaterloo has the largest engineering department in Canada.
 UWaterloo also has one of the highest employment rates for its graduates, falling just behind the University of Toronto.